 “Music for me is like a spiritual journey down into the depths of my soul.
 And I like to think ...

-David Worm began his singing career in 1985 with the Bay Area groups Jazz Mouth and Vocal Front. ...
+David Worm began his singing career in 1985 with the Bay Area groups Jazz Mouth and Vocal Fro ...

-Judi Vinar has thrived for more than 30 years as a singer, songwriter, director, arranger, and te ...
+Judi Vinar has thrived for more than 30 years as a singer, songwriter, director, arranger, an ...

-Rhiannon is a singer, performance artist, composer, and master teacher with a vision of music as ...
+Rhiannon is a singer, performance artist, composer, and master teacher with a vision of music ...

 Vocalist Joey Blake, a founding and current member of Bobby McFerrin's a cappella ensemble Voices ...

-Lebanon native Christiane Karam's eclectic vocal style stems from her love for different musical ...
+Lebanon native Christiane Karam's eclectic vocal style stems from her love for different musi ...

 Tuition & Fees